 Under-the-radar Australian brand Cultiver prides itself on providing its customers with everyday luxuries, and its linen sheets fit the bill.
-The most expensive sheets that I tested, they were solidly made with high-end details like contrasting mother-of-pearl buttons.
+The most expensive sheets that I tested were solidly made with high-end details like contrasting mother-of-pearl buttons.
 But like Pottery Barn, this set was made in China, albeit from European flax.
-Still, Cultiver's offering and ethos is impressive and, if you're looking for colorful linen sheets, these are your best bet; Cultiver offers 17 of its linen sheets in 17 different colorways.
-(I'm personally swooning over the plum!)
+Still, Cultiver's offering and ethos are impressive and, if you're looking for colorful linen sheets, these are your best best.
+Cultiver offers its linen sheets in 18 different colorways.

 Originally launched in 2012 with a small set of duvet covers, Crane & Canopy has grown into a housewares company offering a full collection of luxury bedding and linens, and naturally, they offer a luxurious set of linen sheets.
 Woven from Belgian flax, the soft-washed sheets feature an intricate hemstitch corner for a timeless look.
 Also, Crane & Canopy sells its linen sheets as a set as well as individually, in case you want to start with just a duvet cover or a fitted sheet.

 Our pick: Crane & Canopy Linen Sheets, $40-$249

 This linen sheet set is made from fair-trade, responsibly sourced, and all-natural Belgian linen and includes one flat sheet, one deep fitted sheet, and two pillowcases.
 The set only comes in a few basic colors, but the selection — white, ivory, and gray — is sure to match almost any decor.
 Saatva says its linen sheets are perfect for staying cool in the summer and warm in the winter.
 You'll also find that the sheets get softer and softer with every wash.

 Our pick: Saatva Linen Sheet Set (Queen), $375